inaciose/68000x/explorations/memory/romram_circuit1/readme.md

-# ROM circuit decoder
+# ROM & RAM circuit decoder

 2x 39SF040, 2x512KB (one for even (low) and one for odd (upper))
 1x 74LS138
-1x 74LS32
+2x 74LS32
 1x 74LS04